meet your specialist trainers Jo & Graham Milgrew

+If you're looking for professional dog training near you, then you've come to the right place.
 We help with all dog problems including jumping, pulling on the lead, recall (dogs that don’t want to come back), mouthing and nipping, aggression to other dogs or humans (dogs that bark, growl and/or lunge).
 Hyperactivity (dog’s that don’t to calm down) plus destructive behaviour including chewing and digging, toilet training for all ages, chasing (animals, joggers. cycles, cars and even children).
 Barking, whining, howling and separation anxiety (dogs who don’t like being on their own).
 Obsessive behaviours, attentiveness (dogs that don’t listen!!) and general obedience.
 We will not be judgemental or critical in any way about your dog’s behaviour.
 What we want to do is move forward, together, so that you and your dog can enjoy a happy and fulfilled bond.

 For puppies we make sure you get off to the best start possible with the reassurance that you can contact us, whichever of us is your trainer, to answer all those little questions that always crop up with puppies together with follow up visits for further training.